saascade/help/General/Glossary/README.md

 The root is a single, specific Entity contained in the Aggregate." - Eric Eveans: Domain-Driven Design

 In basic terms an agggregate is a unit of consistency and concurrency that carries some kind of identity.
 When you define an Aggreagte using our workflow designer, you are actually defining the root of the Aggregate.
+To keep things simple you can kind of think of it in the same way as an Entity, in that it has it's own identity and associated data - and we'll take care of the rest for you.
+So for example if you we're modelling a Bank, some of the Aggregate roots would be things like 'Customer' or 'Bank Account'.

 ## Environment
 ...